-Section 2 of the Sherman Act covers unilateral conduct to unlawfully acquire or maintain monopoly power.
-A firm has an economic monopoly if it is the sole supplier of a product, service, or technology for which there are no close substitutes (for at least some group of customers).
+Section 2 of the Sherman Act covers unilateral conduct to unlawfully attempt to acquire, acquire or maintain monopoly power.
+A firm has an economic monopoly if it is the sole supplier of a product or service for which there are no close substitutes (for at least some group of customers).
 However, defining monopoly power under the antitrust laws is a more nuanced factual question.
-A dominant firm that faces some rivals may possess monopoly power under Section 2 if it faces few meaningful market constraints on its decisions, at least in the reasonably short term.
+A dominant firm that faces some rivals may possess monopoly power under Section 2 if it faces few meaningful market constraints on price or other strategic decisions, at least in the reasonably short term.
 The Supreme Court has defined monopoly power as "the power to control price or exclude competition."
-Because a firm with monopoly power is less constrained by the market, its business decisions can generate antitrust risks that less powerful firms do not face.
-Thus firms with monopoly power need to carefully analyze even ordinary business strategies, such as exclusive distribution arrangements or customer loyalty programs, to assess antitrust risk.
+Because a firm with monopoly power faces less discipline from the market, its business decisions can generate antitrust risks that less powerful firms do not face.
+Thus firms with monopoly power need to carefully analyze even ordinary business strategies that have the potential to exclude rivals, such as exclusive distribution arrangements or customer loyalty programs, to assess antitrust risk.